skeller1/extr/readme.md

 ## Intension

 The Ext.Direct API allows you to call serverside methods within the client side (Javascript).
-This makes the development of complex UI's' more efficient and easier.
+This makes the development of complex UI's' easier and more efficient.
 Have a look:

 Normal Ajax call with JQuery